kien52100904/java_midd/README.md

 ## All required steps in order to get the application run on a local computer

-Database: Create a new database whose name is spring-midterm, then import file spring-midterm.sql into it.
+Database: Create a new database whose name is middterm, then import file middterm_book, middterm_cart_item and middterm_user into it.
-Import project into Eclipse/IntelliJ, then go to the file application and start running it (port is 8087, can change if necessary)
+Import project into Eclipse/IntelliJ, then go to the file application and start running it (port is 8080, can change if necessary)
-Go to browser and type 'http://localhost:8087' and start experience the app.
+Go to browser and type 'http://localhost:8080' and start experience the app.

+## Login information available for app

+Admin:
+  email: phamhoangtrungkien2411@gmail.com
+  password: kien@2003
+User:
+  email: user1@gmail.com
+  password: 123456